Insect ecology: Carnivores

-Carnivorous insects survive by eating other living animals, be it through hunting, sucking blood, or as an internal parasite.
+Carnivorous insects survive by eating other living animals, be it through hunting, blood sucking, or as an internal parasite.
 These insects fall into three basic categories: predators, parasites, and parasitoids.

-Predatory insects are typically larger as their survival is dependent upon their ability to hunt, kill/immobilize, and eat their prey.
+Predatory insects are typically larger as their survival is dependent upon their ability to hunt, kill or immobilize, and eat their prey.
 However, there are several exceptions, with ants being the most notable.
 Ants, and other colony insects, can use their sheer numbers to overwhelm their prey even if the ants are significantly smaller.
 They often have specialized mandibles (mouthparts) for this task, some causing excruciating pain, paralysis, or simply having a high bite force.
 Conversely, insects that live on their own must be able to reliably bring down their prey and as such have developed a myriad of unique hunting methods.
-Some actively travel, seeking out their prey, while others wait in an ambush.
-Others may release chemicals to attract specific creatures and others still will eat anything they can.
+Some actively travel, in search of prey, while others wait in ambush.
+Others may release chemicals to attract certain creatures, and others will eat anything they can.

-Parasites infest the victim's body and eat it from the inside out.
-The presence of the parasite is often not noticed by the host as the size discrepancy is typically so vast.
-Parasites vary widely in how they survive in their host; some complete their full life cycle within the body while others may only stay in for the duration of their larval stage.
+Parasitic insects live on or within their hosts.
+The parasite causes the host some harm, but not enough to kill it.
+The presence of the parasite is often not noticed by the host, as the size discrepancy is typically so vast.
+Parasites vary widely in how they survive in or around their hosts; some complete their full life cycle within the body, such as the females of most Strepsiptera species, while others may only stay in for the duration of their larval stage.
+Kleptopasrasites obtain food by stealing it from their hosts.
+A kleptoparasite may opportunistically feed on prey that has been recently killed by a predator, such as many adult freeloader flies, or it may deceptively live in the host's nest, such as the majority of the ant crickets.
 There is as great of variation in methodology and species in parasites as in any other type of insect.
 The most threatening parasites to humans are ones that live outside the host and consume the host's blood.
 These species transmit viruses, disease, and even other, smaller parasites to the host, spreading these throughout the populations of many third world countries with poor health care.

-A subcategory of parasites, called parasitoids, is one that feeds on the host body so much so that the host is eventually eaten.
-One species of wasp, the spider wasp, will paralyze spiders before bringing them back to their nest and injecting them with a wasp larvae.
-The larvae will eat its way out, secreting a numbing and paralyzing agent until there is nothing left of the spider other than the exoskeleton, then go through a metamorphism and become an adult wasp.